 Looking back, I think the pink tree and girly Christmas ornaments definitely made a statement.
 We weren't scared to take creative risks and loved being at the forefront of trends.
-I see pink Christmas trees often scrolling through Christmas tree posts on Pinterest and Instagram, but what I was amazed to see was a sunflower Christmas tree.
+I see pink Christmas trees often scrolling through Christmas tree posts on Pinterest and Instagram, but I was amazed to see a sunflower Christmas tree.

 How To Make a Sunflower Christmas Tree

 That's right, people are now using yellow sunflowers as ornaments on their Christmas trees.
 If you're looking for a new Christmas tree, hop on the sunflower Christmas tree trend.
 As someone that loves floral wreaths, I'm definitely on board with this new tree decor.
 Instagram user liyahbobeah posted this picture of her sunflower Christmas tree in 2018, but her sunflower tree is still trending today!

 Unique Christmas trees don't stop here.
 A few years ago, I met someone that had a college football-themed Christmas tree.
 If you have a family member or friend that loves college football, there's a holiday decor theme you can pitch to them.
 Out of the several fun Christmas themes I've seen, unicorn Christmas trees have to be the most spunky.

 These stunning Christmas trees are giving me ideas for new Christmas tree trends.
 I might have to coin a new theme this holiday season.